Anderson-Shin/Anderson-Shin.github.io/_finance/Types_of_R_and_Normality.md

 title: "Types of return and its normality"
 collection: finance
 permalink: /finance/stock_valuation
-excerpt: 'Basic concept of stock valuation'
+excerpt: 'return and its normality'
 date: 2023-09-18
 venue: 'Finance post 5'
 ---